Romit-Maulik/PAR-RL/rllib_mpi/rllib_mwe.md

 05/01/2020 07:36:33 PM | Ready to start driver!
 ```

-currently we are debugging the `rllib_log.out` logs to see if the MWE runs successfully
+currently we are debugging the `rllib_log.out` logs to see if the MWE runs successfully and scales appropriately